 COVID-19 vaccine ingredients

-The approved COVID-19 vaccines do not contain any animal products or egg.
+The COVID-19 vaccines do not contain egg or animal products.